-For many decades Americans have been living in the midst of a disease-care epidemic where prevention and treatment of the root causes of ill health have been disappointedly ignored.
-Fortunately, today’s outlook is brighter as natural health modalities have become mainstream.
-Good health is no longer being defined as the absence of disease, rather health practitioners are recognizing that a lack of severe disease symptoms may not necessarily be the only criterion for an optimal state of naturally vibrant health.
+For many decades Americans have been living in the midst of a disease-care epidemic, where prevention and treatment of the root causes of ill health have been disappointingly ignored.
+Fortunately as natural health modalities have become mainstream, today’s outlook is brighter.
+Good health is no longer being defined as the absence of disease.
+Instead, health practitioners are recognizing that a lack of severe disease symptoms may not necessarily be the only criterion for an optimal state of naturally vibrant health.

 Getting Back to Nature Naturally: Rest is the Basis of Activity